Since beginning our company, we’ve often gotten the question, “Why did you start Fringe?”

 Actually caring about your people is the thing that brings in top talent and makes them stay.

 If you’re an HR head or a CEO reading this and you’re hoping Fringe will be the catalyst to turn your culture around and improve those unsightly Glassdoor reviews, sorry, you’ve got deeper problems to address first.
 If you’re a decision maker in a company that already cares about your people, Fringe is a perfect way to show that care to each individual in a way that makes them feel uniquely provided for.

 We built Fringe because the “cafeteria model” needed to become the Starbucks model.
 If an employee wants a tall coconut-milk caramel latte benefits package, companies needed a way to give her just that.
 Half-caf?
 Done.
 Extra Whip?
 Not a problem.
 Like it or not a new generation is taking over the workplace.
 A generation that knows nothing else but personalization, customization, and celebrating individualism.
 The companies who embrace this change instead of resisting it will be the companies that thrive in the next 30 years and beyond.
 Those that don’t simply will not recruit, will not retain, and will not exist.

 Fringe benefits that are personalized, holistic, and meet immediate needs in employees’ lives – these are the future.
 Benefits should not just protect the family from financial hardship.
-Benefits should spark joy, reduce stress, give time back, and impact the family.
+Why choose Fringe?
+Because benefits should spark joy, reduce stress, give time back, and impact the family.
 We built Fringe to do exactly that.